Learn how to research and develop relationships with potential funding sources, organize grant writing campaigns, and prepare proposals.

 You'll look at some creative tips for networking with community members and foundation representatives to help you find contacts and support.
 Then, you'll learn how to make that crucial initial contact with a potential funder.
 You'll also meet some development team members and learn how to put a team of your own together.
 Finally, you'll get acquainted with your collaborative partners, and discover how to put together a successful site visit.

 Now that you have a feel for what kinds of information to gather in your search for good match potential funders, you need to know how to effectively organize it.
 You'll begin with a big-picture overview of the grant writing process, so you'll know where your research fits in each step of the way.
-Then you'll get some proven techniques and tools for organizing an efficient and smooth-running development department.
+Then, you'll get some proven techniques and tools for organizing an efficient and smooth-running development department.
 A grant writing campaign means submitting an ongoing calendar of proposals to a wide variety of potential funders, and an organized office is the only way to accomplish this goal!

 Networking and Positive Communication

 Developing community relationships is crucial to finding support for any worthy cause.
 So, in this lesson, you'll look at some creative how-tos of networking with community members, VIPs, and corporate, foundation, and government representatives to help you find contacts and support in your community.
-Then you'll lay the groundwork for making that crucial initial contact with a potential funder.
+You'll then lay the groundwork for making that crucial initial contact with a potential funder.
 This might be a bit nerve-racking at first, but with the proper preparation, it can be extremely rewarding.

 Teamwork, Collaboration, and Site Visits